 SoGlos has rounded up just some of the highlights to look forward to at Wild Wonder at Westonbirt…

-Wild Wonder at Westonbirt on Saturday 27 August 2022
+Children's authors at Wild Wonder at Westonbirt

-Wild Wonder at Westonbirt on Sunday 28 August 2022
+Interactive events at Wild Wonder at Westonbirt

-Wild Wonder at Westonbirt on Monday 29 August 2022
+Storytelling events at Wild Wonder at Westonbirt

-Ticket prices for every event are the same for adults and children, while children up to the age of two can attend for free – providing they sit on their parent or guardian’s lap for the duration of the event.
+Children up to the age of two can attend for free – providing they sit on their parent or guardian’s lap for the duration of the event.